 Arcadias brings full mastery of traditional animation techniques as well as practical knowledge of Flash and AfterEffects.

-For graduates this course satisfies a gradwide elective.
+For graduate students, this course satisfies a Grad-wide Elective.

 Included in program fee:

-3 units, housing, guest critics, museum entrance fees, local transportation, and travel/health insurance
+3 credits, housing, guest critics, museum entrance fees, local transportation, and travel/health insurance

 Not included in program fee:

 All CCA summer study-abroad courses (including the New York Studio) are coordinated by the Office of Special Programs.